 Two Medicine and Many Glacier are any hiker’s dream destinations.
 Many Glacier has beautiful glacial lakes that shine bright blue amidst the mountains.
 Two Medicine has alpine mountain hikes that offer the opportunity to view Glacier National Park from above.
 Both areas are wild and wonderful and are must-visits in Glacier.

 On top of the beautiful scenery, the budget situation is another reason to visit Glacier!
 Unlimited entry to every National Park in the USA is just $80 and is even cheaper in some cases.
-On top of that, there are 5 days in 2020 where entry to the park is free:
+On top of that, there are 5 days every year where entry to the park is free.
+You can find the free entry days here.

 Recommended by Julie and Zach from Ruhls of the Road.